 This Leather Card Sleeve is the fourth leather pattern that I am sharing and it will be the last one for the moment.
-I might continue more leather project next time should I have designed something nice.
-If you have missed out the previous 3 patterns, here they are No-Sew Leather Pouch, No-Sew Leather Key Pouch, Leather Coin Purse.
-They are all made from genuine leather but you can always replace the leather with thick felt, faux leather, PVC leather and something equivalent you can think off.
+I might continue more leather projects next time should I have designed something nice.
+If you have missed out on the previous 3 patterns, here they are No-Sew Leather Pouch, No-Sew Leather Key Pouch, Leather Coin Purse.
+They are all made from genuine leather but you can always replace the leather with thick felt, faux leather, PVC leather, and something equivalent you can think of.

 Leather Card Sleeve – Free Sewing Pattern & Tutorial

 scroll ⬇️ to get the free pattern & tutorial

 This Leather Card Sleeve requires some leather stitching work to be done.
 A full detail on how to make this is available on the second page.
 Instead of using a leather chisel tool to punch the stitch hole for the leather, I have tried another method which is using Wing Needle and sawing machine.
 Both methods gave a similar result to create the stitching holes, you will see more detail on page 2.